freealise/freealise/audionoise/readme.md

 "I have an idea, I just don't know what it is!"
 relates to LF events and is meant to market Linux

-(can be a mobile studio for journalists)
+(is a sound card with external controllers, to use in a mobile studio for musicians or journalists)

 Linux is evolution, not intelligent design!
 — Linus Torvalds, 2005